mollywoodnini/ga-z270x-ug/README.md

 * Format SSD as APFS.
 * Start install as normal.
 * At 72% system will reboot.
-* Boot from USB - Preboot on *drive_Name*.
+* Boot from USB - *Preboot on drive_Name*.
 System will reboot shortly.
-* Boot from USB - Preboot on *drive_Name*.
+* Boot from USB - *Preboot on drive_Name*.
 * Install will complete.
 Took 10 minutes for me.
-* Boot from USB - Now you can choose macOS on <driveName>
+* Boot from USB - Now you can choose *macOS on drive_Name*

 ## Post-Install

 * Copy INSTALL_EFI.zip from USB to SSD and extract.
-* The `config.plist` is only usable for booting the USB.
+* The USB `config.plist` is only usable for booting the USB.
 You must instead use the `post-config.plist` to complete install.
 * Rename `post-config.plist` to `config.plist`.
 * Copy INSTALL_EFI to mounted SSD EFI partition.
 * Install required kexts using a kext installer like [KextWizard](https://www.osx86.net/files/file/4304-kext-wizard-3711/) or do it manually.
 The bare minimum will remain in Clover for Recovery.
 See folder Post_Install_Kexts.
-* Install Nvidia web drivers.
-You need `EmuVariableUefi-64.efi` in Clover to make the GPU work.
+* **Nvidia Only:** You need `EmuVariableUefi-64.efi` in Clover to make the GPU work.
 It's already there.
+Install the web drivers.
+* **AMD Only:** Works out of box.
+You do need to remove Nvidia specifics from the config.
+Remove `nvda_drv=1` from Boot Arguments.
+Remove `NvidiaWeb=Yes` from System Parameters.
 * Install any additional required software now for devices.
 * Rebuild kext cache `sudo kextcache -i /`
 * Shutdown.
 Do not restart.
 * You can now boot from the SSD instead of the USB.
-* If the system booted without GPU acceleration, open System Preferences and change to use Nvidia Web Drivers and reboot.
+* **Nvidia only:** If the system booted without GPU acceleration, open System Preferences and change to use Nvidia Web Drivers and reboot.

 ## NZXT Control

 Unfortunately it is impossible to control the pump speed with any OS other than Windows.
 As a result you must alter how the hardware is plugged in.
 You must make sure the radiator fans are plugged into a header that is PWM capable.
 For example my radiator fans are plugged into a splitter, and the splitter plugged into SYSTEM_FAN_2.
 In BIOS fan control SYSTEM_FAN_2 is set to monitor CPU temp using a custom fan curve.
 Idle temps as low as 23c, average of 30c.
 Standard casual use between 30-45c.
 Gaming between 50-70c.
+The pump is plugged into CPU_FAN and functions on its own.
+You do need to remove the USB plug from it.
+This means no lights (doesn't bother me).
+If you do not, it will run using Silent mode all the time.
+This results in high temps.

 ## Hardware Accel with IGPU